 - What is it?

-Environmental Performance Assessment & Assistance System (EPAAS) is a program that provides Army commanders a comprehensive look at environmental risks associated with their facilities and missions.
-The U.S. Army Environmental Command (USAEC) executes the EPAAS program at all U.S. Army Installation Management Command (IMCOM) installations worldwide on a three-year cycle.
+Environmental Performance Assessment System (EPAS) is a program that provides Army commanders a comprehensive look at environmental risks associated with their facilities and missions.
+The U.S. Army Environmental Command (USAEC) executes the EPAS program at all U.S. Army Installation Management Command (IMCOM) installations worldwide on a three-year cycle.

 - What has the Army done?

-Since 2010 USAEC has reduced the team size and required time-span of assessments to our current posture, significantly reducing costs while increasing the overall quality of EPAAS assessments.
-The EPAAS program allows the Army to avoid untold resource expenditures for potential fines as well as manpower required to address regulatory issues.
+Since 2010 USAEC has reduced the team size and required time-span of assessments to our current posture, significantly reducing costs while increasing the overall quality of EPAS assessments.
+The EPAS program allows the Army to avoid untold resource expenditures for potential fines as well as manpower required to address regulatory issues.